tonyjori/tonyjori/README.md

 - 👋 Hi, I’m @tonyjori
 - 👀 I interested in practicing basic programming skills.
-- 🌱 I’m currently learning basic Python (via the Python for Everybody course).
+- 🌱 I’m currently learning basic Python (via the Python for Everybody course)
-- I'm using github to post my tests.

 <!---
 tonyjori/tonyjori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.